 3. Fill the cooling system with clean water.

-If equipped, loosen the vent screws (4) in the aftercoolers.
-Fill the cooling system until coolant free of air flows from the vent screws.
-Tighten the vent screws securely.
+Loosen the air vent (4) in the aftercoolers.
+Fill the cooling system until coolant free of air flows from the vent .
+Tighten the air vent securely.

 Install the cooling system filler cap (1).